squarefeet/ShaderParticleEngine/README.md

 About
 =====
 After experimenting with Stemkoski's particle engine, I was having trouble getting high numbers of particles to render at ~60fps.
 After digging into the code and doing some benchmarks, it was clear that the bottleneck was coming from applying each particle's movement parameters (```velocity += acceleration```, and ```position += velocity```).
-Moving these calculations to the shaders the performance was drastically increased.
+After moving these calculations to the shaders the performance was drastically increased.

 Another optimisation I wanted was to be able to 'group' lots of emitters into one ```THREE.ParticleSystem```, so that if I had (for example) 20 particle emitters sharing the same texture, I could send all 20 of those emitters to the GPU at the same time via sharing the same geometry.
 This is where the basis for the ```ShaderParticleGroup``` comes from.